sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/index.md

 To follow these tutorials, you need:

 - An [API key](https://app.sensible.so/account).
-You receive this key when you sign up for a [Sensible account](https://app.sensible.so/register).
+Create this key after you sign up for a [Sensible account](https://app.sensible.so/register).
 -  [Postman](https://www.postman.com/) desktop app, or a command line with cURL installed.
 -  An example extraction configuration.
 See the following section.